astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 - When the DAG is computed, loops cannot exist.
 Therefore, in the above topology the links in direction {C, B} and {C,D} and {C,F} and {C,G} are chosen in the DAG.

 - The path along {B,E,H} can be represented by a single Node SID.
 A Junction on node E is not required.
+Junction Segment B may also be omitted (as per Section 8 below) but is utilized here for example purposes.

-- Junction F is described below, but an optimization could be performed to exclude Junction F as it only has one egress link.
-A generalized mechanism to optimize the DAG distribution could omit Junction segments if the Junction segment contains only one egress SID list.
+- Junction F is described below, but an optimization could be performed to exclude Junction F as it only has one egress link (see Section 8 below).

 - In practice the Binding Segments MAY be all the same value.
 This example describes different BSID values for readability.

 - Weights of each egress SID list is also currently omitted.

+- The color on the ingress SR Policy still provides intent steering for ingress traffic, therefore MAY be unique to the color value of the Junction segments comprising of the DAG due permit globalized make-before-break behavior.

 ~~~

 Junction Segment B:
+  Color: 100
   BSID: BSID-B
   SID List 1: [Node-SID-H]

 Junction Segment F:
+  Color: 100
   BSID: BSID-F
   SID List 1: [Adj-SID-FH]

 Junction Segment G:
+  Color: 100
   BSID: BSID-G
   SID List 1: [Adj-SID-GH]

 Junction Segment C:
+  Color: 100
   BSID: BSID-C
   SID List 1: [Adj-SID-CB, BSID-B]
   SID List 2: [Adj-SID-CF, BSID-F]